STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Conclusion

 \section{Conclusion}

 This paper presents an end-to-end framework for robust structured prediction under group heterogeneity, combining sophisticated prompt engineering for structured prediction with STaR-DRO, a task-agnostic stateful sparse robust optimization method applicable to any supervised learning setting where predefined groups exhibit heterogeneous difficulty.
 Our results on the EPPC Miner benchmark reveal a clear division of labor across adaptation stages, each addressing a distinct failure mode.
-Prompt engineering substantially improves in-context reliability by making the task more explicit, verifiable, and direction-aware---on Llama-3.1-8B-Instruct, it recovers structured extraction from complete zero-shot failure (0.00 Code F1) to task-usable performance (52.84 Code F1).
+Prompt engineering substantially improves in-context reliability by making the task more explicit, verifiable, and direction-aware; on \texttt{Llama-3.1-8B-Instruct}, it recovers structured extraction from complete zero-shot failure, improving Code F1 from 0.00 to 52.84.
 Completion-only supervised fine-tuning then establishes strong schema-conformant generation, raising Code F1 above 77 across all model scales.
-STaR-DRO adds a distinct third benefit by improving the hardest remaining semantic decisions: on Llama-3.3-70B-Instruct, Code F1 increases from 79.24 to 81.47 and Sub-code F1 from 67.78 to 69.30, while group-wise validation cross-entropy drops by up to 29.6\% on the most clinically difficult categories, achieving a strong balance between high performance and improved group robustness.
+STaR-DRO adds a distinct third benefit by improving the hardest remaining semantic decisions under group heterogeneity.
+Across four Llama models, STaR-DRO achieves an average Code F1 of 79.75 and Sub-code F1 of 66.65, outperforming Standard DRO by +2.35 and +2.05 F1 points, respectively, while maintaining strong Span extraction with an average Span F1 of 91.33.
+At the robustness level, STaR-DRO achieves the largest single-group reduction in validation cross-entropy, reaching 50.2\%.
+Together, these results show that STaR-DRO offers a stable path toward robust ontology-constrained generation, improving difficult semantic decisions and reducing group-wise loss disparities while preserving schema-valid, evidence-grounded outputs.